openedx/edx-documentation/en_us/shared/students/sfd_discussions/keep_up.rst

 .. image:: ../../../shared/students/Images/Discussion_mouseover.png
  :width: 300
  :alt: A post with 4 contributions total and a popup that shows only two are
-       unread
+       unread.

 ==================
 Sort by Votes
 ==================

 You can also sort the list of posts by number of votes.
-To do this, click the sorting list in the upper-right corner of the list of posts, and then click **by most votes**.
+To do this, select the sorting list in the upper-right corner of the list of posts, and then select **by most votes**.

 If you sort by most votes, the number of votes that the post has received appears in place of the callouts.
 For more information, see :ref:`Vote for Posts or Responses`.

 .. image:: ../../../shared/students/Images/Disc_SortByVotes.png
   :width: 300
-  :alt: A list of posts sorted by votes, with the number of votes to the right of
+  :alt: A list of posts sorted by votes, with the number of votes to the right
-      the post title
+      of the post title.

 ****************************